joniles/mpxj/mkdocs/docs/faq.md

 with two copies of the file open.
 What's happening?**

 This isn't an issue with MPXJ - but we have an answer for you anyway!
-The problem is caused by a incorrect setting in Microsoft Windows which controls the way MPX files are opened.
+The problem is caused by an incorrect setting in Microsoft Windows which controls the way MPX files are opened.
 To fix the setting, open the Control Panel and click on the "Folder Options" icon.
 Select the "File Types" tab and scroll down the list of file types until you find an entry for MPX.
 Once you have found the